AlissonRS/wheel-of-fate/README.md

 To play around, open the frontend URL, use this user and password:

-User: Admin
+ - User: Admin
-Password: #Adm1n
+ - Password: #Adm1n

-You'll notice a dropdown just above the calendar component.
+You may notice a dropdown just above the calendar component.
 Select one team (e.g IT) in order to load the shifts for that team.

 In short, the solution was developed with C# .NET Core 2.0 and Angular 6.